imixs/imixs-cloud/doc/SETUP.md

 **networking**

-You can change the default pod-network `10.244.0.0/16` if this network collides with an existing network.
+The podSubnet is the subnet used by Pods.
+You can change the default podSubnet `10.244.0.0/16` if this network collides with an existing network.

 **controlPlaneEndpoint**